go-gorm/gen/README.md

 - `gen.T` represents specified `struct` or `table`
 - `gen.M` represents `map[string]interface`
-- `@@table`  represents table's name(if method's parameter doesn't contains variable `table`, GEN will generate `table` from model struct)
+- `@@table`  represents table's name (if method's parameter doesn't contains variable `table`, GEN will generate `table` from model struct)
 - `@<columnName>` represents column's name or table's name
-- `@<name>` represents variable
+- `@<name>` represents normal query variable

 ###### template
 Logical operations must be wrapped in `{{}}`,and end must used `{{end}}`, All templates support nesting
-- `if` `else if` `else` the condition supports a bool parameter or operation expression.
-The expression support go syntax
+- `if`/`else if`/`else` the condition accept a bool parameter or operation expression which conforms to Golang syntax.
-- `where` The where element inserts  `where` clause only if the child element returns anything.
-It will be removed if clause starts with `and` or `or`, where element removes them.
-If there is no connector between clauses,GEN will be automatically add `and`
+- `where` The `where` clause will be inserted only if the child elements return something.
+The key word  `and` or `or`  in front of clause will be removed.
+And `and` will be added automatically when there is no junction keyword between query condition clause.
-- `Set` The set element inserts  `set` clause only if the child element returns anything.
-It will be removed if clause starts with `,`, where element removes them.
-If there is no connector between clauses,GEN will be automatically add `,`
+- `Set` The  `set` clause will be inserted only if the child elements return something.
+The `,` in front of columns array will be removed.And `,` will be added automatically when there is no junction keyword between query coulmns.
 - `...` Coming soon

 ###### `If` clause